 We are proud to have signed up to HM Treasury’s Women in Finance Charter and are fully committed to creating a more balanced and fair industry.
 As a growing international business, our senior management has welcomed taking accountability for gender diversity.
 We will work together to agree a set of commitments that will challenge us to continuously strive for diversity and actively introduce initiatives that will enhance awareness.

 The financial services industry, and particularly the insurance sector, has a poor track record of ensuring gender diversity.
 We’re changing that, and gender equality is an integral part of our culture and business strategy.
 But it’s time we put it in writing.

 As part of our commitment to the Charter we will publish our key measures of success every year.
 This will show how we are driving this positive change.

-The following are some of the ways we encourage diversity in the workplace.
+You can find out some of the ways we encourage diversity in the workplace below.
 These not only support our commitment to the Women in Finance Charter but also our overall commitment to having a diverse team across all levels at Simply Business.

 • When hiring into our management team, we will aim to interview an equal number of men and women and have a fair representation of women on interview panels.

-• Throughout our commitment to the Charter we will put succession plans in place for all of our Simply Business Management Team (SBMT) to help us strive towards having 50/50 men and women ready to succeed management roles by 2020.
-Throughout 2018 we will continue to focus on succession, helping ensure we have a fair representation of men and women in our leadership talent pipeline.
+• Throughout our commitment to the Charter we will put succession plans in place for our UK management team to help us maintain and build on the positive position we are in today, ensuring we have a fair representation of men and women in our leadership talent pipeline.

 38% of employed women have dependent children, so ensuring working life won’t clash with childcare needs is really important to us.
 Here’s what a member of our team had to say: